 Tompkins and his wife, Kristin, reside in Milford and have one child, Ava.
 Tompkins also has an older daughter, Hayley.

-Suzuki, who captained the 1999 Bulldogs to a school-record 13 wins, returns for his third year as an assistant coach in 2013.
+Suzuki, who captained the 1999 Bulldogs to a school-record 13 wins, returns for his fourth year as an assistant coach in 2014.

 Suzuki has had an immediate impact on the Yale program.
 In his first year, the Bulldogs won five more games overall than the previous season and three more Ivy games.